-Once a student is placed on probation, an academic plan will be developed and put into place.
-The academic plan will serve as a student guide toward meeting SAP within a specified time frame and how the student will achieve SAP.
+Once a student is placed on probation, an academic plan will be put into place.
+The academic plan will serve as a student guide toward meeting SAP within a specified time frame.
 The plan is designed by the Director of Education and communicated to the student in writing.
 The plan will be evaluated and refined, regularly, as internal and external developments warrant.
 While on an academic plan, the student is required to attend academic advising sessions.
 An academic plan may span multiple quarters, as long as the student can meet SAP and graduate within maximum time frame (MTF), and the student stays in compliance with the terms of the academic plan.